BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Benchmark of Objective Quality Metrics

+Broad quality range evaluation scenario is the generic and commonly used use-case in the literature and it typically involves calculating metric performances with the traditional correlation measures (\textit{e.g.,} PLCC, SROCC, etc.).
+The entire dataset is used for this evaluation, and results reported as PLCC and SROCC values between the metric predictions and the collected MOS.

-Table~\ref{tab:metric_cat_corr} presents the PLCC and SROCC of each metric.
-Metrics are categorized into three as previously discussed in Section~\ref{subsec:selected_metrics}.
-First two column presents the metrics' PLCC and SROCC scores on the whole dataset.
-Moreover, metric performances were evaluated for individual compression algorithms and the results are presented in following columns as indicated above.
+Table \ref{tab:metric_corr_fqrange} presents the PLCC and SROCC of each metric in this evaluation scenario.
+The metrics are categorized into three group based on input type that they are operating on, as previously discussed in Section \ref{subsec:selected_metrics}.
+The first two column show the metrics' PLCC and SROCC scores on the entire dataset.
+Additionally, metric performances were evaluated for individual compression algorithms and the results are presented in subsequent columns as indicated above each column.

-PCQM~\cite{meynet2020pcqm} performs the best compared to other selected metrics in the whole dataset, despite its poor performance on prediction of GeoCNN compression distortions.
+PCQM~\cite{meynet2020pcqm} and p2plane-MSE~\cite{tian2017point2plane} exhibit the best performance on the entire dataset among the selected metrics, despite their poorer performance in predicting GeoCNN compression distortions.
 Among color-based metrics, we again notice a similar pattern on the accuracy of metrics when it comes to GeoCNN compression distortions.
-PointSSIM variants perform relatively better than other metrics in this category.
+PointSSIM~\cite{evangelos2020pointssim} variants perform relatively better than other metrics in this category.

-Simple image-based metrics (\textit{e.g., MSE, PSNR, SSIM, MS-SSIM}) have low accuracy across all compression categories and consequently on the whole dataset.
-VMAF shows the best performance among image-based metrics in the whole dataset.
+Simple image-based metrics (\textit{e.g., MSE, PSNR, SSIM~\cite{wang2004ssim}, MS-SSIM~\cite{wang2003msssim}}) have low accuracy across all compression categories and consequently on the whole dataset.
+VMAF~\cite{netflix2018VMAF} shows the best performance among image-based metrics in the whole dataset.
 We also observe a general trend among image-based metrics towards a lack of accuracy on VPCC compression distortions.

-To sum up, PCQM~\cite{meynet2020pcqm} performs the best on predicting GPCC-Predlift, GPCC-Raht and VPCC compression distortions whereas D-JNDQ~\cite{ak2022djndq} provides the highest accuracy on GeoCNN compression distortions.
+On another note, we observe that D-JNDQ~\cite{ak2022djndq} performs the best to predict GeoCNN distortions among the selected metrics, despite not being retrained on the dataset.